 Find a Good Mortgage Loan Officer

 A Mortgage Loan Officer will help you through every step of the home buying process.
 They’re experts when it comes to mortgages, so you can turn to them for any questions about your loan.
-We have a great team of Loan Officers ready to help from start to finish.
+(We have a great team of Connexus Loan Officers ready to help you.)

-Being prequalified helps you know what you can afford, but it doesn’t mean you have a loan in place.
-Being preapproved requires a credit check and tells you exactly how much money you can borrow.
-In fact, many realtors may not work with you until you’re either pre-qualified or pre-approved.
+Being pre-qualified helps you know what you can afford, but it doesn’t mean you have a loan in place.
+Being pre-approved requires a credit check and tells you exactly how much money you can borrow.
+In fact, some realtors may not work with you until you’re either pre-qualified or pre-approved.
 For more information on the differences.

 Work with a Realtor

 Realtors help you navigate certain elements of the process.
-For example, setting up tours, recommending homes, etc. They’ll also know what first-time home buyer programs are available to you.
+For example, setting up tours, recommending homes, etc. They’ll also know which first-time home buyer programs are available in your area.

 Be 100% Sure

-Be sure about the home you’re buying.
+Buying a home is a big decision.
 If you’re absolutely positive it’s the right home for you, make an offer.
 Take your time and think about it.

 But Don’t Waste Time